 E. pinnatum is a liana found from Southeast Asia to New Guinea and in northern Queensland, Australia.
 ‘Aureum’ is alleged to have originated in the Solomon Islands, but appears never to have been collected in the wild so it may actually have been a horticultural selection.
 This evergreen root-climber has a slender twining and branching stem that grows up to 65 feet long.
 The glossy, heart-shaped, waxy leaves are bright green or are irregularly splotched or marbled with yellow or cream.
 The juvenile leaves are entire (no indentations or holes) and up to several inches long, while the mature phase has oval- to heart-shaped, pinnate leaves up to 3 feet long with holes along the midrib.

-As a juvenile it forms modest terrestrial colonies, but the leaves grow larger as they get higher in the canopy.
+As a juvenile it forms modest terrestrial colonies but the leaves grow larger as they get higher in the canopy.
 Plants also produce adhesive aerial roots as they climb into the canopy, with clasping roots arising from nodes and internodes, and prolific feeding roots.
 The leaf stalks have a “knee” and sheathe the stem at the base.
-This species is only hardy in zones 10-12, so is always grown as a houseplant or seasonal annual in our area.
+This species is only hardy in zones 10-12, so is always grown as a houseplant or seasonal annual in the Midwest.

 Pothos is available from many retail sources in a variety of sizes from small starter plants to large hanging baskets.
 They are sometimes also offered growing on wood or foam poles in different container sizes.